mlswg/mls-architecture/draft-ietf-mls-architecture.md

 advance from one _epoch_ to another and the cryptographic state of the group evolves.

-The group is represented using a _ratchet tree_, which represents the members as the leaves of a tree.
+The group is represented as a tree, which represents the members as the leaves of a tree.
 It is used to efficiently encrypt to subsets of the members.
 Each member has a _LeafNode_ object in the tree holding the client's identity, credentials, and capabilities.